AlibabaCloudDocs/hologram/intl.en-US/Best Practices/Performance optimization/Optimize the performance of querying internal tables.md

 The number of shards affects the DOP of queries.
 Its setting is critical to query performance.
 If only a few shards are available, the DOP is low.
 Excessive shards may lead to increased query startup overhead and reduced query efficiency.
 You can improve query efficiency by setting an appropriate number of shards based on the instance specifications.

 The number of shards is pre-allocated based on the instance type of a Hologres instance.
 The default number of shards for an instance equals the number of CPU cores that are used for core queries in the instance.
 The number of CPU cores that are used for core queries is slightly smaller than the number of purchased CPU cores.
 The purchased CPU cores are allocated to different nodes such as query nodes, access nodes, control nodes, and scheduling nodes.
 For more information about the default numbers of shards for instances of different instance types, see [Instance types](/intl.en-US/Manage Instances/Instance types.md).
-After an instance is scaled up, the number of shards is not automatically changed.
-You can change the number of shards based on your business requirements.
+After an instance is scaled up, the number of shards is not automatically changed for a database created before the instance is scaled up.
+You must change the number of shards based on your business requirements.
+For a database created after the instance is scaled up, the number of shards is determined based on the new instance type.

 You must change the number of shards in the following scenarios: